We hope you all had a nice break. Our new Spring EURECA Scholars will be announced soon-we want to make sure everyone is acknowledged.

 SOCIAL MEDIA

-Follow us on our Social Media for events, undergraduate research highlights, and related content!
+Follow us on Social Media for events, undergraduate research highlights, and related content!

 Facebook: MSU Texas Undergraduate Research